geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 ### Set the upstream repository

-For each clone of your fork, you need to create a link to the "upstream" `geodynamics/pylith` repository.
+For each clone of your fork (computer with a local copy of your fork), you need to create a link to the "upstream" `geodynamics/pylith` repository.
 This allows you to keep your repository in sync with the community repository.

 ```{code-block} console